tddfellow/tddfellow.github.io/source/_posts/2016-09-17-build-your-own-testing-framework-part-4.markdown

 ## Stateless tests

-This is quite noticeable problem, that our users can be frustrated with, so we probably should make it easy on them and allow such variables to be fresh for every test.
+This is quite a noticeable problem, that our users can be frustrated with, so we probably should make it easy on them and allow such variables to be fresh for every test.
 This can be achieved quite easy if we were to create a new `testSuite` for each test.
 Let's write a simple test to show the problem:

 ```javascript
 // test/StatelessTest.js